 Stress — the fight or flight response that affects multiple systems in our body — can be defined as any kind of physical, mental, or emotional strain or challenge.
 It typically refers to two things: the psychological perception of pressure, and the body’s response to it.
 While most of us would rather avoid those heart-pounding, anxious-stomach, stressful situations, not all stress is inherently harmful.
 In fact, acute stress can be helpful, and even motivating.
 Remember being in school and stressing about your exam?
 Well, that mild form of stress may have helped you prepare for the exam.

 Stress is our mind and body signaling that something is important, and we need to pay attention to it (don’t worry, stress — we hear you loud and clear!)

-Whether unexpected or anticipated, stress triggers an initial cascade of hormones, including adrenaline and cortisol, that immediately start surging in your body.
-What is important here is that it is the perception of stress that triggers this response in our body.
+Whether unexpected or anticipated, the perception of stress triggers an initial and cascade of hormones, including adrenaline and cortisol, that immediately start surging in your body.
 These hormones are responsible for us feeling nervous, anxious, and physical sensations like increased heart rate and labored breathing.